Everyone wants to change the world, but no one wants to clean their own room.

 Some community benefits are vital social connection and engagement, boosting physical and mental health, togetherness and adaptation, never being alone, and assuring safety and well-being.

 No man is an island.
 What we do for others, we do for ourselves, along with the Law of Karma.
-I’m always looking for ways to randomly help people because I know I will receive help when needed.
+I’m always looking for ways to help people at random because I know I will receive help when I need it.

-There are lots of ways to be of service to others, and most jobs offer this function.
+There are many ways to serve others, and most jobs offer this opportunity.
 Police, firefighters, nurses, teachers, waiters, volunteers, mentors, coaches, bloggers, and others are all ways to serve others.

 I can tell you right now that service to others, when done correctly and without any expectation of something in return, is the surest way to get what you want out of life.